- 1 Buy less, and buy reusable or recycled-content products when you can.

 - Most household-hazardous-waste programs will accept single-use batteries.
 Find one near you.

-Each Texan generates about 6.5 pounds of garbage every day.
+Each Texan contributes about 5 pounds of waste to landfills each day.
 By reusing and recycling, you can reduce waste sent to landfills, conserve energy, and conserve resources such as timber, water, and minerals.
-In 2013, Americans generated about 254 million tons of trash and recycled and composted almost 87 million tons, which saved the energy equivalent of removing 39 million cars from the road for one year.
+In 2017, Americans generated about 268 million tons of trash and recycled and composted almost 94 million tons, a recycling rate of 35%.

 - Use both sides of every piece of paper.